regymm/quasiSoC/BuildnRun.md

 If error occurs, probably it's just some minor path problems or environment variables, just export variables, modify `Makefile`, and fix according your own case.

 Use `eda_projects/pCPU-squeakyboard-vivado/proj.tcl` to re-create Vivado project.
+Or just create a new project and add all verilog files and constraints.
+That's it, because no IP core is used.
+Clocking is (by default) instantiated via PLLE2_ADV directly instead of clocking_wizard.

-Of course you should modify files in `rtl/board-specific/squeakyboard/` to your own board and peripherals(you can just disconnect input/output wires without disabling modules, no problem).
+Of course you should modify files in `rtl/board-specific/squeakyboard/` according to your own board and peripherals(you can just disconnect input/output wires without disabling modules, no problem).

 Then run synthesis/implementation/bitstream as usual -- just take special care that no critical warnings about `result_bootrom.dat` occur -- boot ROM must be compiled into bitstream, while RAM and register inital values usually don't matter.
 It's recommended to have ILA hooked up to ∂CPU program counter(PC) and memory buses, in case memory hangs or PC flies away.